NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

   well-scoped.
 * Small functions can be tested individually, and it is easy to see which paths have and have not yet been tested.
-* It is easier to compose and reuse functions with well-defined behavior in other contexts.
-This is called *the UNIX philosophy:* do one thing and do it well.
+* It is easier to compose a function with other functions and reuse it in an unanticipated way if its behavior is well-defined and tightly scoped.
+This is called *the UNIX philosophy:* "Do one thing and do it well."
 * The more options a function accepts, the more possible interactions they have, which can be confusing for the user and difficult for the author to reason about and test.
 In particular, *coupled* arguments whose meaning